jemmy512/book-notes/linux/linux-cloud.md

 * Threaded cgroup:

-    1. threads of a process can be put in different cgroups and are not subject to the no internal process constraint - threaded controllers can be enabled on non-leaf cgroups whether they have threads in them or not.
+    1. Inside a threaded subtree, threads of a process can be put in different cgroups and are not subject to the `no internal process constraint` - threaded controllers can be enabled on non-leaf cgroups whether they have threads in them or not.
-    2. As the threaded domain cgroup hosts all the domain resource consumptions of the subtree, it is considered to have internal resource consumptions whether there are processes in it or not and can't have populated child cgroups which aren't threaded.
+    2. As the threaded domain cgroup hosts all the domain resource consumptions of the subtree, it is considered to have internal resource consumptions whether there are processes in it or not and `can't have populated child cgroups which aren't threaded`.
 Because the root cgroup is not subject to no internal process constraint, it can serve both as a threaded domain and a parent to domain cgroups.
     3. As the cgroup will join the parent's resource domain.
 The parent  must either be a valid (threaded) domain or a threaded cgroup.
     4. A domain cgroup is turned into a threaded domain when one of its child cgroup becomes threaded or threaded controllers are enabled
     5. The threaded domain cgroup serves as the resource domain for the whole subtree, and, while the threads can be scattered across the subtree
     6. Cgroup Type: A subtree can be configured as "threaded" by writing threaded to cgroup.type in a cgroup, allowing thread-level granularity.
     7. The root of a threaded subtree, that is, the nearest ancestor which is not threaded, is called **threaded domain** and serves as the resource domain for the entire subtree.
-    8. A threaded domain cgroup cannot have a domain child cgroup in cgroups v2
+    8. Once threaded, the cgroup can't be made a domain again.
+To enable the thread mode, the following conditions must be met.

+        - As the cgroup will join the parent's resource domain.
+The parent must either be a valid (threaded) domain or a threaded cgroup.

+        - When the parent is an unthreaded domain, it must not have any domain controllers enabled or populated domain children.
+The root is exempt from this requirement.

 * Memory cgroup
     1. Migrating a process to a different cgroup doesn't move the memory usages that it instantiated while in the previous cgroup to the new cgroup.
 * [Oracle - Libcgroup Abstraction Layer](https://blogs.oracle.com/linux/post/libcgroup-abstraction-layer)
     * **Unified hierarchy** - All the cgroup controllers are now mounted under a single cgroup hierarchy.
 (In cgroup v1, each controller was typically mounted as a separate path under /sys/fs/cgroup).
     * **Leaf-node rule** - In cgroup v1, processes could be located anywhere within the cgroup hierarchy, and processes could be siblings to cgroups.
 In cgroup v2, processes can only exist in leaf nodes of the hierarchy, and the kernel rigorously enforces this.